db42/trie/Readme.md

 2. run as a separate service and call using grpc - DONE
 3. Return different prefix and exact matches // test with 'whiplash' - DONE
 4. distributed trie
+5. UTs, ITs
+6. debugging using breakpoint
+7. deployment using K8S
-5. [Long shot] ubr kind of ranking
+8. [Long shot] ubr kind of ranking
+9. How does ES compare to this?

 ## details